 Get ahead in your education without putting your life on hold.
-Distance Education at Appalachian State University offers a growing range of undergraduate programs to jumpstart you into the meaningful career of your dreams.
+App State Online offers a growing range of undergraduate programs to jumpstart you into the meaningful career of your dreams.

 Explore our options below.

 - Career and Technical Education (CTE) (BS) - Online

 - Child Development - Birth through Kindergarten (BS) - Online

 - Middle Grades Education (BS) - Online

 - Supply Chain Management (BSBA) - Online

 - Workforce Leadership & Development (CTE) (BS) - Online

 What you need to know as an undergraduate applicant